SysKitTeam/docs-point/reporting/access-reports.md

 This report can also be accessed from:

-* **The Users Overview screen**; select the user and click on the proper action in the side panel
+* **The Users Overview screen**; select the user and click the proper action in the side panel
 * **The details screen** of specific resource; Users report on the sites details screen
 * **Other reports available** in SysKit Point
    * For example, the External Users report

 ### Report Data

-Default columns displayed in the report are:
+The default columns displayed in the report are:

 * **Name** of the user/resource
 * **Access**; the permissions level of the user